cold-storage/loglove/README.md

 If you specify your file names as follows, you will have a named logger per file -- something like: /some/path/myJsFile.js
+This assumes current working directory is the root of your application.

 ```
 const log = require('loglove').instance.log(__filename.substring(process.cwd().length));